Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/03_hellonf.md

 !!! abstract "Summary"

-    In this step you have learned:
+    This lesson introduced the Nextflow scripting language and walked you through:

-    1. How to create a simple Nextflow pipeline
+    1. Defining a simple `process` using `script` and `output` blocks
-    2. The key components of a Nextflow script (`process` and `workflow`)
+    2. Understanding how the `workflow` scope will trigger execution
-    3. How to define a process with `script` and `output` blocks
+    3. Adding single or multi-line comments
-    4. How to comment your code
+    4. Using output qualifiers like `path` vs. `val`
-    5. How to call processes in the workflow scope
+    5. Highlighting the importance of consistency between output declaration and actual files produced